Corporate Plan2024–25

 Our ICT capability

-It is crucial that the AEC operate robust and fit-for-purpose IT platforms.
-A modernised electoral management system will greatly improve our capacity to deal with the dynamic security risk environment.
-Among these challenges, we must enhance our ability to detect, prevent and respond to external interference in Australia’s elections.
+AEC ICT systems are regularly reviewed to ensure they meet business needs.
+It is essential that we operate robust and fit-for-purpose IT platforms.
+A modernised electoral management system will greatly improve our capacity to deal with the dynamic security risk environment, including our ability to detect, prevent and respond to external interference in Australia’s elections.

-In 2023–24, Indigo will commence tranche 2.
-Tranche 2 will focus on mitigating enduring and significant risks to electoral integrity and Australia’s democratic resilience.
+Tranche 2 began in July 2023 and focuses on mitigating enduring and significant risks to electoral integrity and Australia’s democratic resilience.
 In addition, it will enhance voter and stakeholder experiences by replacing legacy election management systems with modern and secure technologies.

 Polling place technology

-ECLs are portable devices – currently laptops – and are used at all mobile and pre-poll voting centres, as well as selected high-volume polling locations on election day.
+Electronic Certified Lists are portable devices, currently laptops, used at all mobile and pre-poll voting centres, as well as selected high-volume polling locations on voting day.

-Polling officials use the ECL to search the list of eligible voters and record electronically when a person is handed a ballot paper.
-They are also used to print correct ballot papers on-demand.
+Polling officials use Electronic Certified Lists to search the list of eligible voters and record electronically when a person is issued a ballot paper.
+They are also used, when required, to print the correct House of Representatives ballot paper during vote issuing.

-This investment will enfranchise voters, help prevent multiple voting and enhance election coordination.
-In addition, the new digital Officer-In-Charge Return will improve polling place management and communications, allowing for centralised visibility and back-end efficiencies.
+This investment will enfranchise voters, help prevent multiple voting and enhance the voter’s experience.
+In addition, the new digital Officer-In-Charge Return pilot will improve polling place management and communications, allowing for centralised visibility and back-end efficiencies.

 Our work in this area involves re-designing processes, technology updates and workforce training to support changes to polling place technologies.